STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Method

 \subsubsection{Algorithmic trading}

 In \texttt{STORM}, $\mathbf{z}_e(\mathbf{x})$ is the stock latent factor embeddings encoded by the dual VQ-VAE architecture, including both time-series and cross-sectional factor embeddings in the data.
 The latent factor embeddings $\mathbf{Z}$ are integrated into the observation set $\mathcal{O}=\{\mathbf{Z}, \mathcal{R}\}$, where $\mathcal{R}$ is the reward function used to guide the agent's learning and decision-making in the environment.
 By combining latent factor embeddings with reward, the agent can more accurately understand the market environment and adjust its strategy based on observations.
 In the AT task, since it involves trading a single stock, the features of other stocks are excluded.
 We use the Proximal Policy Optimization (PPO) algorithm \cite{schulman2017proximal} to optimize the policy.
+In each iteration, the agent interacts with the environment to collect trajectories, computes advantage estimates, and updates the policy parameters via PPO's clipped surrogate objective.
+This optimization process ensures the stability and efficiency of policy updates, helping the agent gradually improve the decision-making ability and achieve better trading strategies.